Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Undoubtedly, Scotch whisky has had an interesting life so far.
 With its humble beginnings and plunge into grandeur, the evolution of ‘water of life’ has been an interesting story to watch.
 In recent years, the diversion of whisky into a craft product calls again for a renaissance of past distillation methods.
 Many new distilleries have opened in the last decade and there’s been a new way of marketing the Scottish spirit.

-Behind-the-scenes Distillery Tours
+Behind-the-Scenes Distillery Tours

 Whisky tourism is becoming increasingly popular.
 With the opening of visitor centres at many distilleries throughout the country, a world of tourism has been allowed to come through distillery doors.
 This influx of visitors, often from across the globe, has meant great things for the whisky industry in Scotland.
 It’s evident that a new era of whisky production and whisky drinkers has brought about a reenvisaged market for Scotch.
 The same farm distilleries that attracted quarrels with excise officers in times gone by, have now enticed a different crowd of visitors; the tourists.